bitplane/bitplane.net/log/2026/03/netpbm/index.md

 We have a [Wikidata entry](https://www.wikidata.org/wiki/Q28206101) and a mention on [ArchiveTeam's wiki](http://fileformats.archiveteam.org/wiki/FaceSaver), but no MIME, PRONOM, or libmagic rule.
-Easy enough to detect -let's fix the last
+Easy enough to detect - let's fix the last two:
-two:

 * [🪄 libmagic submission](https://bugs.astron.com/view.php?id=748)
 * 🗄️ PRONOM: TODO